yaseenkady/tree.pro/raw/7_endocrine/4_thyroid_gland/less/invasive_fibrous_thyroiditis.md

 # >

-(In 1/3 cases.)

-(Fibrosis of neighboring structures.)

-Thyroid enlargement

-Thyroid that is nontender

-Thyroid mass that is hard
+Goiter that is nodular

+Hoarseness

+Breathing trouble

+Dysphagia

 Hypothyroidism